Psyyke/A.C.A.S/README.md

 Your ban most likely wasn't because of the site detecting A.C.A.S, it was because of your suspicious behaviour patterns.
 A.C.A.S cannot fix this, it's your responsiblity to play as a human.

+Don't want to get banned again?
+Don't use A.C.A.S against other humans.

 ### Why doesn't it work?

 Before making an issue, please read these,